How to create a Capability Brown landscape

-So to celebrate his 300th birthday, Dr Sarah Rutherford, Garden Historian and author of 'Capability Brown and his Landscape Gardens' takes a look at the huge efforts that went into creating a Brownian landscape.
+Dr Sarah Rutherford, Garden Historian and author of 'Capability Brown and his Landscape Gardens' takes a look at the huge efforts that went into creating a Brownian landscape.

 'Capability' Brown changed the face of the English landscape.
 Instead of previously-fashionable formal designs, he set out instead natural-looking open sweeps of parkland and swooping lines of lakes and rivers.

 Brown worked on more than 250 commissions during his life and could sometimes travel up to 75 miles a day on horseback visiting them.
 Each new landscape might take many months to plan and decades to execute; his detailed plans could be huge, sometimes filling a whole wall.

 Brown’s parks were meant to look like pictures.
 To achieve this he used clumps of trees of various shapes and sizes to control views, blocking some and framing others.
 At times this meant transporting established trees from one part of the estate to another.
 When working at Stowe, Buckinghamshire, Brown used, possibly invented, a tree carriage to lift trees out of their ground and take them to their new home.